thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   ### What's included?

+  * Exclusive charter of the Seawind 1000XL for up to 10 guests (contact us for larger groups)

   * Skipper plus 1 crew, (we are fun and friendly, laid-back yet professional) we promise you'll love us,